lukeswitz/git-stars/index.md

 ANTSDR E200 DJI DroneID Detection Firmware with Network Interface Integration

-**Stars:** 32 | **Language:** Python
+**Stars:** 35 | **Language:** Python

-**Last Updated:** 2025-01-18T13:28:52Z
+**Last Updated:** 2025-01-19T20:07:41Z

 ---

 ## [deepwoods_device_detection](https://github.com/colonelpanichacks/deepwoods_device_detection)

 This project uses an m5stack core2 with the m5go battery base.
-Long press button a and the device scans bt/btle for 30 seconds and wifi for 30 seconds.
+Long press button a and the device scans bt/btle and WiFi for a combined total of 7 minutes.
 It then whitelists every device that is detected.
 Both bluetooth and wifi scanning continues.
-Any device not whitelisted flashes the m5go base leds 3 times, sends the detection over m5stack port c
+Any device not whitelisted flashes the m5go base leds 3 times, sends the detection over m5stack port

 **Stars:** 1 | **Language:** C++

-**Last Updated:** 2025-01-04T00:07:13Z
+**Last Updated:** 2025-01-19T02:25:02Z

 ---